 Set human goals

 Set standards that are humanly achievable.
 You should not feel drained out of energy.
 Neither should you feel exhausted – mentally and emotionally.
 Break your journey down into achievable goals.
-Celebrate every achievement en-route, be it by treating yourself to a luxury or any of life’s simple pleasure that you usually miss out on.
+Celebrate every achievement en-route, be it by treating yourself to a luxury or any of life’s simple pleasures that you usually miss out on.
 Remind yourself that your perfectionist thoughts may be affecting your relations with your loved ones.

 Compare yourself to none